| Training type | Frequency (per week) | Duration (work bout) | Intensity |

 Does not reduce VO₂max when combined with endurance training

-Training at altitude reduces oxygen availability, decreasing performance
+Training at altitude reduces oxygen availability, which decreases performance

 Acclimatization takes 12-14 days; benefits increase after 3+ weeks